-The Audit Committee is responsible for reviewing the Company's financial reports to ensure they are accurate and reliable.
-Review the sufficiency and effectiveness of the internal control system.
-Ensuring that information about connected transactions is disclosed that is accurate and complete.
-Consider the selection and propose the auditor's remuneration and perform other tasks within the scope of responsibilities assigned by the Board of Directors in accordance with relevant laws and regulations
+The Audit Committee performed its duties within the scope of duties and responsibilities assigned by the Board of Directors. which is consistent with the requirements of the Stock Exchange of Thailand as well as giving advice on various matters, as well as reviewing the adequacy and effectiveness of the internal control system.
+Ensuring that there is accurate and complete disclosure of information about connected transactions, consider, select and propose auditor's remuneration and perform other tasks within the scope of responsibility assigned by the Board of Directors in accordance with relevant laws and regulations.